bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cofman.md

 ### Mathematical Profile (Excerpt):
 * Her name in the official register of births is Judit Zoffmann, but she always used the Serbian form of Judita Cofman.
-* Judita's mother, Lujza Kozics, came from a Hungarian family of lawyers on her father's side.
 * There were no Hungarian secondary schools in Vrsac so Cofman attended a Serbian High School.
 * In this first year there were 66 students studying mathematics in the Faculty of Philosophy at Novi Sad, one of them being Cofman.
 * As Cofman progressed at Novi Sad, the younger students came to rely on her help since their professors were living and teaching in Belgrade and only travelled to Novi Sad to carry out their teaching duties there.